Loch Ness from Edinburgh: The Best Way To Visit

 visiting Loch Ness from Edinburgh

-You tell someone you’re off to Scotland and the jokey response is often “Look out for the Loch Ness monster”.
-But despite having grown up in the North of England, in a small city called Carlisle about 10 minutes away from the Scottish border, I had never been to Loch Ness until recently.
-It always seemed like a challenge to get to and there were other places I was more interested in seeing than going in search of make believe monsters.
-But when my Canadian boyfriend and I visited the UK, I felt like we just had to look into visiting Loch Ness from Edinburgh during our stay in one of the best places in the UK that aren’t London.
+Tell someone you’re off to Scotland and the jokey response is often “Look out for the Loch Ness monster”.
+But despite having grown up in the North of England about 10 minutes away from the Scottish border, I had never been to Loch Ness until a few years ago.
+But finally I felt like I just had to look into visiting Loch Ness from Edinburgh during a stay in the city.
+Spoiler: I didn’t see a monster, but keep reading for more on this excellent day trip.

 Staying in Edinburgh